richardgiddings/django_login/README.md

 # README

-Putting together the login, registration and password reset tutorials from https://simpleisbetterthancomplex.com into one repository.
+My attempt at putting together the login, registration and password reset tutorials from https://simpleisbetterthancomplex.com into one repository.

 Login
 - https://simpleisbetterthancomplex.com/tutorial/2016/06/27/how-to-use-djangos-built-in-login-system.html